Code-Institute-Submissions/asdub-laughing-cookbook_AugResub/readme/test/TESTME.md

     - Confirm on medium/ small screens that the nav text changes to an icon and the sidebar is functional.
     - The sidebar, when active, should have the same menu options detailed above.
     - Make sure the welcome text contains the correct recipe count.
-    - Confirm the 'Sign Up' CTA is only visable to unauthorised users.
+    - Confirm the 'Sign Up' CTA is only visible to unauthorised users.
     - Conform the search functionality is working.
 Search items are:
         - Recipe Title
         - Recipe Description